IBM/qux360/README.md

 **Qux360** is an experimental Python library for **AI-assisted qualitative analysis**.

 Validation is a **first-class concept** in Qux360 — every use of large language models is designed to be transparent, explainable, and open to scrutiny.
 The goal is to help developers build **trustworthy, interactive qualitative analysis experiences** while retaining flexibility in how they apply Qux360’s built-in quality assurance mechanisms.
+Validation is provided through nested **QIndex** validators which return statuses statuses as follows:
+- `ok`: All checks passed
+- `check`: Some issues detected, human review recommended
+- `iffy`: Significant problems detected

+Currently, validators are predefined for each LLM call but future versions will support validator extensions.
+To learn more about validators, please check our [validator overview](VALIDATORS.md).

 Qux360 is built on **[Mellea](https://mellea.ai/)**, a **generative computing library** that provides robust and validated prompting techniques.
 The current Qux360 version supports **interview data with a single participant (interviewee)** only, with plans to expand this scope in future releases.